Aid group MSF 'horrified' as colleagues murdered in Ethiopia - WTMJ

 This latest attack occurred amid some of the fiercest fighting in Tigray since the conflict began in November.
 This week Ethiopia’s military acknowledged carrying out an airstrike on a busy market in Tigray that health workers said killed several dozen civilians.
 The military claimed it was targeting combatants.

+At least 12 aid workers have now been killed since the conflict began.

+Death by starvation is another looming crisis in Tigray.
+On Friday the head of the U.S. Agency for International Development, Samantha Power, tweeted that “terrifying” new findings show that up to 900,000 people in the region now face famine conditions, “with millions more at risk.”

-More than 350,000 people in Tigray already face famine, according to the United Nations and other humanitarian groups.
-The U.N. on Thursday warned that at least 33,000 children in inaccessible parts of Tigray “are severely malnourished and face imminent death without immediate help.”
+The United Nations on Thursday warned that at least 33,000 children in inaccessible parts of Tigray “are severely malnourished and face imminent death without immediate help.”

 Meanwhile, Ethiopia awaits the results of Monday’s national election, the first test at the polls for Abiy who was awarded the Nobel Peace Prize in 2019. a year after taking office.
 He now stands accused by critics of backsliding on political reforms.